nishanthraja0712-cell/19AI304-Fundamentals-of-C-Programming-2025-Odd-M2/README.md

 # IAPR-2- Module 2 - FoC
 # Ex.No:7
   Develop a C program to display the multiplication table of a given number (15) up to 10.
-# Date :
 # Aim:
 To develop a C program that prints the multiplication table of the number 15 up to 10 using a for loop.
 # Algorithm:
 ### Step 1:
   Start